apache/airflow/docs/apache-airflow/howto/docker-compose/index.rst

 See :ref:`Docker Compose environment variables <docker-compose-env-variables>`

-For other operating systems, you will get warning that ``AIRFLOW_UID`` is not set, but you can ignore it.
-You can also manually create the ``.env`` file in the same folder your ``docker-compose.yaml`` is placed with this content to get rid of the warning:
+For other operating systems, you may get a warning that ``AIRFLOW_UID`` is not set, but you can safely ignore it.
+You can also manually create an ``.env`` file in the same folder as ``docker-compose.yaml`` with this content to get rid of the warning:

 .. code-block:: text